wp-plugins/robo-gallery/README.txt

 *   First release

 == Upgrade Notice ==

+= 1.0.3 =
+  By request of our customers: updated plugin workflow with editors, old PHP version support, paths management

 = 1.0.2 =
   By request of our customers: added new lightbox settings.
 Background color, text color, social buttons enable/disable.